NEW: Host and manage charity events in one place, with AI-powered auction tools.

 How to Source High-Quality Auction Items for Your Fundraiser

-Now let’s picture that same auction, but with items like:
+Let’s picture that same auction, but with items like:

 • Adorable handmade dog sweaters